Applying for COVID-19 airport and ground operations funding

 To be eligible for Airport and Ground Operations Support Scheme (AGOSS) funding, your company must:

-- ground handling company providing any of the handling service listed in EI Directive 96/67/EC directly to an airport user for scheduled commercial flights at a commercial airport in England, for a site or sites located in England
+- ground handling company providing, as your primary function, any of the handling service listed in EU Directive 96/67/EC directly to an airport user for scheduled commercial flights at a commercial airport in England, for a site or sites located in England

 Funding use requirements